 The Sona Story

-From an idea formed in a small laboratory in a university to a globally distributed product range, the Sona story is one of people, passion, and perseverance.
+From an idea formed in a small university laboratory the Sona story is one of people, passion, and perseverance.

 It started in 2013 when Dr. Gerrard Marangoni, professor of chemistry at St Francis Xavier University, launched a research project into gold nanorods, intrigued as to why they weren’t being used more widely.

 “I quickly discovered that the presence of cytotoxins in the gold nanorods is a very important barrier to their adoption,” he said.

 The presence of the cytotoxin CTAB (cetyltrimethylammonium bromide) meant gold nanorods could have limitations on their use in-vivo.

 For more than a decade, manufacturers of gold nanorods had been approaching the CTAB problem by coating, removing or exchanging it and hoping for the best, but Dr. Marangoni had a simpler solution:

 “Why not make gold nanorods without CTAB altogether?”